cblp/yaml-sucks/README.md

 # YAML sucks.

-YAML specification is so ambigous, that you can't be sure if tomorrow you will parse the same data from YAML file as you have yesterday.
+YAML specification is so ambiguous, that you can't be sure if tomorrow you will parse the same data from YAML file as you have yesterday.